CARMEL VALLEY AND MONTEREY RAINWATER HARVESTING

 Next, the tank site needs to be chosen.
 It needs to be stable, then aesthetics of the tank site, needs to be considered, but aesthetics can easily be addressed by proper design,.
 The simple solution such as using a small tank by the house and keeping the major storage further away is very effective.
 Also camouflaging the tank through various means, such as fencing, screens, trellises with plants, or even an artistic paint job can make the tank practically disappear.

 Once in place, the tank is connected to the source.
 The downspout is cut, and a diverter is installed.
 This device has a screen filter that sends the leaves, and debris, down the old downspout and lets the clean water be diverted to the tank.
 These screens are self cleaning and should be maintenance free.
 After the screening, the water is sent to yet another component that is unique to rainwater catchment.
-The piping to your water tank can be underground and with proper design, gravity can be used to send this water into your tank.
+This fourth component is the First Flush system.
+It uses the beginning of a rainfall to clean the roof.
+It discards the first few minutes of a rainfall and sends it down the original downspout.
+This is to keer the dust and pollen and anything else that builds up on the roof from entering your tank.
+As more rain falls, this system closes itself off and sends the cleaner water, off to your tank.
+The piping to your tank can be underground and with proper design, gravity can be used to send this water into your tank.
 The tank is quite simple.
 We take steps to make sure all the connections are seismically safe, because a break here would mean a major loss of water.
 The water outlet on the side of tank is designed for multiple uses.
 Usually their is a pump to send the water into the irrigation system, a tap right at the tank, possible connections to a second tank or even a stand pipe for fire protection.
 There’s also an overflow outlet. that sends the excess water, out and away from the tank.
 Once the tank is full, that's pretty much it.
 Rainwater catchment is a logical, reliable, alternative source of some of the most beautiful water on the planet.
 And it is reliable even in drought years, with our systems filling and refilling quickly as they are used for winter irrigation.
 The obvious use for this alternative water supply is as irrigation for the yard and garden.
 But in a major crisis this could easily be treated for use as drinking water.
-It is now legal to use your rainwater for flushing toilets and doing laundry. this is a valuable addition to your rainwater system, because the water you use during the rainy winter monnths can be replaced, often doubling the value of your system.
+It could also have some very valuable benefit as a water source for flushing toilets and doing laundry.
+The details are being worked on now but when it does happen it will quadruple the VALUE, while adding little to the cost.